-Langkawi is one of the most popular places to visit in Malaysia with family and here we share all the best things to do in Langkawi with kids.
+Langkawi is the one of the most popular places to visit in Malaysia with family.
+This is our pick of the best things to do in Langkawi with kids.

 Firstly, this is one of the most beautiful islands in Southeast Asia with its huge expanses of untouched rainforest and long white sandy beaches.
 With much of the island covered in rainforest, many of the Langkawi points of interest revolve around the abundant wildlife found here.